DevMastr/auto_click_python/README.md

 # auto_click_python
-"P" para iniciar, "S" para parar.
+"P" to play, "S" to stop.